godfreynolan/lat_lon_wintak_plugin_example/README.md

     - Ensure you have `.NET Framework 4.8.1 development tools` installed (bottom of installation details pane)
 - WinTAK-CIV developer build (tested in V5.3)
     - On the [product page for WinTAK-CIV](tak.gov/products/wintak-civ), scroll down to the Downloadable Resources section, click on the Developer Resources tab, and download the SDK installer (e.g. `WinTAK-5.3.0.155-civ-sdk-installer-x64.exe`).
-    - This project is based on the Visual Studio template provided in the same place: `WinTAK.Templates.vsix`.
+    - This project is based on the template provided in the same place: `WinTAK.Templates.vsix`.
-- (Optional) Drone simulation software that can broadcast MAVLink messages in order to actually see longitude / latitude values change
+- (Optional) Drone simulation software that can broadcast MAVLink messages in order to actually see longitude / latitude values
     - Using WSL
         - Follow the steps on https://docs.px4.io/main/en/dev_setup/dev_env_windows_wsl.html to set up a PX4 SITL environment on Windows.
-            - Near the end, follow the steps for **QGroundControl running on Windows**, not Ubuntu.
+            - Follow the steps for QGroundControl running on Windows, not Ubuntu.
         - In QGroundControl go to Application Settings, select the MAVLink tab, and enable MAVLink forwarding.
 If the port isn't 14445, change it accordingly in the code ([DockPane/DockPane.cs]()).
     - Using Docker
-        - It should be possible to use this https://github.com/JonasVautherin/px4-gazebo-headless but it has not been tested
+        - TODO

-## Recreating this Plugin (starting from the WinTAK-CIV Plugin Template)
+## Setup (from the WinTAK-CIV Plugin Template)
 - Open Visual Studio 2022
 - Click "Create a new project" and select "WinTAK Plugin (5.0)" on the left
 - Click next and name your project "lat_lon_wintak_plugin_example"